kcoolsae/Rasbeb2/docs/dev/Readme.md

   * `db` Database layer of the applications
   * `webjar` Shared CSS and Javascript code, bundled in a webjar.
 Based on bootstrap 5.3
   * (The `project` and `target` directories are part of the SBT build system.)
+* `itasks` JavaScript code for use in interactive tasks

 ### Prerequisites